wp-plugins/custom-facebook-feed/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the 'Facebook Feed' settings page to configure your feed.
 4. Use the shortcode `[custom-facebook-feed]` in your page, post or widget to display your feed.
-5. You can display multiple feeds of different Facebook pages by specifying a Page ID directly in the shortcode: `[custom-facebook-feed id=SarahsBakery num=5]`.
+5. You can display multiple feeds of different Facebook pages by specifying a Page ID directly in the shortcode: `[custom-facebook-feed id=smashballoon num=5]`.

 == Frequently Asked Questions ==